The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

-The domain $\Omega$ is partitioned into a curved grid (whose skeleton is shown in \cref{curved_element}) and into a polyhedral grid constructed as follows: it has the same nodes of the curved grid and planar faces are obtained by approximating curved faces via piecewise linear surfaces as described in \cref{convergence_sec}.
-In this case, each element of the curved grid has curved faces but also curved edges.
+We consider one eight of a spherical resistor $\Omega $ illustrated in {Fig.~\ref{curved_element}}.
+We enforce an electromotive force $U_{1}=1$ V between the external curved electrode $\partial \Omega _{1}^{c}$ and the internal one $\partial \Omega _{0}^{c}$ so that a current density $\bm J$ flows along the radial direction.

-\Cref{sphere} shows the reconstructed vector field on curved elements together with the dual grid structure associated with $P_0$-consistent reconstruction operators.
+The domain $\Omega $ is partitioned into a curved grid $K$ as schematically illustrated in {Fig.~\ref{curved_element}}, where we note that elements of $K$ have also curved edges.
+In {Fig.~\ref{convergence_sphere}} we plot the convergence of the numerical approximation of the dissipated power versus a sequence of refined grids of the curved MFD method.
+We also plot the convergence of the standard MFD method applied to the corresponding sequence of polyhedral grids $K_{poly}$ constructed by treating all faces of $K$ as planar; in this case, each curved edge of $K$ is replaced with a straight edge (segment) in $K_{poly}$.

-In \cref{convergence_sphere} we plot the convergence of the numerical approximation of the dissipated power versus grids of increasing size of the curved and standard MFD method.
-Interestingly, for coarse grids the curved MFD method gives a better accuracy in the computed dissipated power given that is not affected by the geometric error made in the approximation of the curved electrode surface $\partial \Omega_1^c$ by polygons.
-For increasing grid sizes, this error tends to zero and the two curves coincide yielding the same convergence behavior.
+Interestingly, for coarse grids the curved MFD method gives a better accuracy in the approximation of dissipated power since is not affected by the geometric error made in the approximation of the curved electrodes surface $\partial \Omega ^{c}$ with polygons.
+For increasing grid sizes, this error tends to zero and the two curves eventually coincide thus giving the same convergence behavior.